 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) III.
 Professional 1.
-Professional One or fewer Memberships in at Membership in at Values, Attitudes Association professional least two least three and Behaviors Membership association/ organizations, one of organizations, one of - organization which may be local which may be local memberships (university) (university) 2.
-Conferences and No professional Attendance in at least Attendance in at least Workshops conferences or on local, state, two local, state, Attended workshops attended national, or national, or international international conference or conference or workshop workshops 3.
-Professional Involved in one or Involved in at least Involvement in two or Engagement fewer professional one service, more service, activities outside of advocacy, research, or advocacy, research, coursework teaching assistant and/or teaching activity assistant activities 4.
-Ethical Practice Remediation Required Rating of 4 or above Rating of 4.5 or above (Practicum Evaluation Rating of below a 4 on all of the elements on all of the elements Form) on any of the AND an average AND an average elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the Profession-Wide 5.
-Continuous Competency Ethics Deflection upon goals In donth reflection Professional No reflection upon goals from previous Reflection upon goals from previous year In-depth reflection from previous year Development year to inform current and some indication and substantial Development year goals of progress indication of progress year goars of progress used to inform the design of future goals 6.
+Professional One or fewer Memberships in at Membership in at Values, Attitudes Association professional least two least three and Behaviors Membership association/ organizations, one of organizations, one of organization which may be local which may be local memberships (university) (university) 2.
+Conferences and No professional Attendance in at least Attendance in at least Workshops conferences or on local, state, two local, state, Attended workshops attended national, or national, or international international conference or conference or 3.
+Professional Involved in one or workshop Involved in at least workshops Involvement in two or Engagement fewer professional activities outside of one service, advocacy, research, or more service, advocacy, research, coursework teaching assistant and/or teaching course work activity assistant activities 4.Ethical Practice Remediation Required Rating of 4 or above Rating of 4.5 or above (Practicum Evaluation Rating of below a 4 on all of the elements on all of the elements Form) on any of the AND an average AND an average , elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the Profession-Wide Competency Ethics 5.
+Continuous No reflection upon Reflection upon goals In-depth reflection Professional goals from previous from previous year from previous year Development year to inform current and some indication and substantial year goals of progress indication of progress used to inform the 6.
+Social Justice Has not developed a Has a plan for design of future goals Has a plan for both 0.
+Social Justice plan for learning in learning in the area of learning and the area of Social Social Justice but has participating in Social Justice and has not not participated in Justice activities participated in activities Justice activities activities in the area of Social Justice 7.
 Professional Remediation Required Rating of 4 or above Rating of 4.5 or above Behavior Rating of below a 4 on all of the elements on all of the elements on any of the AND an average AND an average NOTE: Elements are elements OR an score of at least 80% score of at least 90% denoted with an average score below on the Profession on the Profession asterisk.
-80% in the Wide Competency Wide Competency assessment of the Professional Values, Professional Values, Profession Wide Attitudes, and Attitudes, and Competency Behaviors Behaviors Professional Values, Attitudes, and Behaviors 7.
-Self-Care Has not developed a Has developed a plan Has a well-developed plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities more activities of the activities in which the plan candidate engages in regularly AREA TOTA L:/ 14
+80% in the Wide Competency Wide Competency assessment of the Professional Values, Professional Values, Profession Wide Attitudes, and Attitudes, and Competency Descention of Volume Behaviors Behaviors Professional Values, Attitudes, and Behaviors 8.
+Self-Care Has not developed a Has developed a plan Has a well-developed o.
+Sen-Cale plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities engages in one of activities in which the sen-care activities activities in which the more activities of the plan candidate engages in regularly AREA TOTA L:/ 16

 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) IV.
 Program Evaluation and Feedback 1.
 Strengths and Improvements Candidate failed to provide at least two areas of strength and two areas for improvement for the doctoral program.
 Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
 Candidate provides more than two areas of strength and two areas for improvement for the doctoral program.
-AREA TOTAL:/2 TOTAL CUMULATIVE SCORE: / 25
+AREA TOTAL: / 2 TOTAL CUMULATIVE SCORE:/ 27